 Questions without notice and questions on notice

 113. (a) A Member may ask a question in writing to be placed on the Questions on Notice Paper for written reply.
+Such questions shall be lodged with the Clerk, in both hard copy and electronically by 12 noon of a sitting day.

 (b) During question time, a Member may ask a question without notice for immediate answer.
 (Amended 6 March 2008, 13 December 2016)